-In honor of National Train Day, all of the museum’s exhibits and interactive displays will be up and running on May 11.
-Ride the 1964-1965 World’s Fair Long Island Railroad Park Train, see the Lionel Historic Layout in the Freeman North Exhibit Hall, and enter and experience a real LIRR caboose, M-1 electric passenger cars, and a 1960s Pullman Standard P-72 coach.
+In honor of National Train Day, ride the 1964-1965 World’s Fair Long Island Railroad Park Train, see the Lionel Historic Layout in the Freeman North Exhibit Hall, and enter and experience a real LIRR caboose, M-1 electric passenger cars, and a 1960s Pullman Standard P-72 coach.

 1700 Wantagh Ave., Wantagh